pathpub/trieval/README.md

 # Trieval

-Trieval is a tradional trie implementation in pure Elixir that supports pattern based lookup and a variety of other functionality.
+Trieval is a tradional trie implementation in pure Elixir that supports fast, efficient pattern based in-memory lookups and a variety of other functionality.
+This library can be the basis of an autosuggest service or a component of a search service.

 - [Installation](#installation)
 - [Usage](#usage)